La petite fonctionnaire

 La petite fonctionnaire is a 1921 comédie musicale in three acts, with music by André Messager and a French libretto by Alfred Capus and Xavier Roux, based on a play by Capus.

 Background

-It was first performed at the Théâtre Mogador in Paris on 14 May 1921.
+The play, of the same name, was first performed at the Théâtre des Nouveautés on 25 December 1901.
+The comédie musicale was first performed at the Théâtre Mogador in Paris on 14 May 1921.
 A contemporary writer noted the charm, distinction, good humour throughout the score, with tenderness without banality, and gave particular praise for the orchestration.

 The score was published by Choudens in 1921.
-A radio broadcast was made by the ORTF on 17 October 1967 and re-broadcast on France Musique on 7 November 2007.
+A radio broadcast was made by the ORTF on 17 October 1967 and re-broadcast on France Musique on 7 November 2007, with Claudine Collart, Denise Benoît, Aimé Doniat and Gaston Rey among the cast.